Skip to content

 Small production details often determine whether a scene feels believable or fake.
 When audiences see stacks of cash on screen, unrealistic money can instantly break immersion.

-That’s why productions use close-up hero prop bills, fake money stacks, and RealAged® prop money to create cinematic realism during filming.
+That is why productions use close-up hero prop bills, fake money stacks, and RealAged prop money to create cinematic realism during filming.

-Professional prop money is designed to appear realistic under studio lighting, HD cameras, and cinematic close-ups while remaining compliant with production safety standards.
+Professional prop money is designed to appear realistic under studio lighting, HD cameras, and cinematic close-ups while still being made for production use.

 Filmmakers carefully consider: